 Play to Learn provides a space for military families to connect with families they may not have met otherwise, bringing together the Army and Air Force sides!
 It’s a space where families can come together, forget the stressors of military life, and just have fun.
-In the time of COVID-19, it provides a space for our youngest friends to meet other kids their age and also gives caregivers the opportunity to meet one another.
 Play to Learn at JBLM not only educates our youngest friends, but also provides local resources to our community’s caregivers and adults.
 This program runs Friday mornings from 10 – 11:30 a.m.

-We want the Museum to be a place where the JBLM community can congregate, and we have had the opportunity to bring a few community-focused events to on-base families so far!
+We want the Museum to be a place where the JBLM community can congregate, and we recognize that one way to do this is to build relationships with trusted organizations on base and collaborate to provide community-focused events at the Museum.

 USO Northwest has partnered with us to host free family brunches, seasonal celebrations and private pre-deployment events.